When you’re setting up your home gym, there’s something that you probably haven’t considered, something that will massive impact on your workouts.

 While they can be an okay short term option, especially if you live close to a farm or other wholesaler whose shifting a bunch of mats, horse stall mats should probably be avoided long term.

-Way too heavy and a bit rough round the edges
+Way too heavy and a bit rough around the edges

 Unfortunately, horse mats are also ridiculously heavy (around 100lbs each!) so transporting them is a huge issue, and because they’re roughly cut for farm use, each mat is almost guaranteed to have poor quality on cuts and sizing.

 This means the sides are sometimes not square and mats are uneven, which leads to big gaps between your floor cover when they’re set up.

 If you search for gym mats, especially online, EVA foam mats are generally what comes up first, which is ironic, because for most serious home gyms, foam mats like this are basically useless.